What is Tow and Go™?

 Traffic incidents and congested freeways are problems all too common in large metropolitan areas like Houston and Harris County.
 While there are many contributing factors, vehicle breakdowns from flat tires, overheated engines or other mechanical failures are a major cause of incidents.
 Quick clearance of these vehicles by tow operators contracted to serve specific segments of the freeway can make a big difference in keeping freeways moving.

-Because so many people travel regularly to Houston from outside the city limits, the Gulf Coast Regional Tow and Go Program is expected to expand to not only Harris County but neighboring counties as well, replacing existing clearance programs like SafeClear.
+Because so many people travel regularly to Houston from outside the city limits, the Gulf Coast Regional Tow and Go Program has expanded to all of Harris County.

 The Motorist Guidelines below provide important details of when vehicles are eligible for no-cost towing and the services provided.
 These guidelines are also given to motorists by Tow and Go operators at the scene of an incident.
 Remember, if your vehicle is involved in a crash and is still operational, Texas state law requires you move it completely off the freeway to a safe location.